Love letter # 181

 I get through the days okay – busy, busy – but the nights.
 I come home to the quietness, to air unruffled by you, and all around the scent of dust is gathering.
 There’s a barely discernible film over everything – time like wafers, geographic layers.
 Whispers slowly building.

-It looks the same – but it’s another world now.
+It looks the same, although it’s another world now.
 Things are right where you left them.
 Only you moved out.
 And in your place?
-Empty evenings – and the awful sound of settling dust.
+Empty evenings, and the awful sound of settling dust.

 Isn’t it strange that what remains is the still echoing strain of how it all started – and that the last ghost to leave is the loveliest by far?